M. A. Matin (general)

 M. A. Matin, Bir Protik is a retired two star rank Bangladesh Army officer and Advisor of Caretaker Government led by Fakhruddin Ahmed.

+Early life and education

+He was born on 6 February 1943 in Kishoreganj District.
+He obtained his bachelor's degree from Dhaka University.

 Career

+Matin was commissioned on 5 June 1964 in Pakistan Army.
+He reached the rank of Major there.

-Matin served in the Bangladesh Army, retiring with the rank of Major General.
+Later he served in the Bangladesh Army, retiring with the rank of Major General.
 He was appointed advisor to the Caretaker Government of Bangladesh on 14 January 2007.
 He was placed in charge of the ministry of Home Affairs.